-Grantees are counted only once even if they receive multiple grants from multiple programs.
+1 Grantees are counted only once even if they receive multiple grants from multiple programs.

-2 Some clinicians and grantees may serve in multiple geographic areas.
-3 This funding is counted up dongroup to go it is a party archive with states.
+Some clinicians and grantees may serve in multiple geographic areas.

-This funding is counted under grants as it is a partnership with states using the grant mechanism.
+3 This funding is counted under grants as it is a partnership with states using the grant mechanism.